Gillig Bus Manufacturer Accelerates Time to Market with Adept Document Management & WorkflowCase Study

 “The Adept product was a better fit for our business processes.
 It gave us all the things we needed, including the scalability to grow with our business’ expanding needs and the workflow to develop streamlined engineering.
 The other solutions were too complex or offered functionally that we didn’t require,” said McKittrick.

 “The encryption of file names was also a problem in the old system,” McKittrick explains.
 “There was always a sense of concern that if WorkCenter failed, we would be in trouble.
 With Adept, we don’t have the problem of scrambled file names.
-The Adept way of doing things is more attractive, as users can create Work Area folders for different projects and catalog their files.”
+The Adept way of doing things is more attractive, as users can create Work Area folders for different projects and catalog their documents.”

 “We conducted an in-depth analysis of our business process and determined that Engineering, Accounting, Sales and Publications could all benefit from Adept,” added McKittrick.
 “We currently have 60 licenses of Adept in use across the company.
 Overall it is a very price competitive solution for us.”